 Lamu Old Town is located on an archipelago off the coast of Kenya in the Indian Ocean.
 Once an important trading center in Islamic coastal East Africa, the town dates to the twelfth century and is the cradle of Swahili culture and an important religious center.
-Lamu is the only cultural landscape in the country included on the World Heritage List.
-Lamu contains several historic sites, including the German Post Office, Lamu Fort, and Lamu Museum.
-The architecture fuses African, Arabic, Indian, and Persian building styles, and the stone structures are organized around narrow winding streets.
-Traditional techniques and local resources, including coral, lime, and mangrove poles, were used to shape the historic fabric of Lamu.
-The materials are still employed to repair buildings and construct new ones.
-Many buildings have carved wooden doors and several are decorated with wall paintings, sculptural plasterwork, or special objects from various places along the trade route.
+The only cultural landscape in Kenya included on the UNESCO World Heritage List, Lamu contains several historic sites including the German Post Office, the Lamu Museum, housed in an old Swahili warehouse, and the Lamu Fort.

-Lamu is threatened by uncontrolled development for anticipated increased tourism.
-Proposed urban and industrial development pressures, as well as massive infrastructure construction, including a port, railway line, airports, major highways, an oil refinery, an oil pipeline, and tourist resorts will seriously impact the cultural integrity of the town.
-Next steps should include raising local and international awareness about the significant cultural heritage in Lamu, and opening up the dialogue about the cost of rapid economic development.
-It is important to promote sustainable development as the city grows and prepares for an increase in tourism and industry.
+Lamu is threatened by uncontrolled development for an anticipated increase of tourism to the city.
+Proposed construction includes a port, a railway line, airports, major highways, an oil refinery, an oil pipeline, and tourist resorts, all of which may have an impact on the cultural integrity of the town.
+Lamu was included on the 2014 World Monuments Watch in order to raise local and international awareness about its significant cultural heritage and open up the dialogue about the cost of rapid economic development.

-Watch Day at Lamu Old Town consisted of a week of events to increase awareness of, and encourage the protection of the invaluable sites throughout the town.
-Activities included site clean-ups, an exhibition, treasure hunt, traditional entertainment, and a youth conservation forum.
+Watch Day at Lamu Old Town, held in April 2014, consisted of a week-long series of events designed to increase awareness of the invaluable sites throughout the town and advocate for their protection.
+Activities included site clean-ups, an exhibition, a treasure hunt, traditional entertainment, and a youth conservation forum.